shenlei149/Mathematics/Differential Equations/2701 Convolution Introduction.md

 The rest of the session is concerned with the proof of the Green's formula and examples of convolution and Green's formula.

 **Technical Detail:** Because we want convolution to work with delta functions we needed to be careful with the limits of integration.
-This explains the plus and minus on the limits..
+This explains the plus and minus on the limits.
 If both functions are continuous or have at most jump discontinuities then the limits can be 0 and $t$.